mitre-cyber-academy/2015-traditional-250a/README.txt

 With a little more intelligence in our query design, we can do a binary search as part of our sql injection, with something like:
 ' OR password < 'MCA-88888888
 either for all of the queries, or to narrow down the possibilities before doing character-by-character entry.

+To Deploy:

+Pull this repository
+Run `docker-compose up -d`